 Our subjective experiences and our feelings are probably the biggest forces that affect the choices we make and the actions we take in our futures.
 Nothing rings truer than a personal, emotional experience.
 This is because almost all human beings are emotional entities.
 We feel strongly and passionately about the things that are important to us.
 We “hate” things that aren’t appealing to us.
 Heck, we even have multiple emojis these days to express nothing but indifference about things that we think are irrelevant to our lives.

 All the other global, group level and individual level pressures that are exerted upon us influence our experiences in life.
 They guide our feelings about situations, people and even ourselves.
 They help us differentiate between things, people and encounters we like, and things, people and encounters that we don’t.
 Our experiences determine our future expectations.
 They help us figure out why certain things (like having a love marriage, for example) are so important to us.
-I will be talking about this more in my first webinar as well.

 The bottom-line is that in spite of – or maybe because of – all of these pressures that are imposed on our options to act, our choices are ultimately and very truly our own.
 Our choices give us a sense of freedom; they allow us to feel that we are living our lives in ways that fulfill us.
 They also enable us (in some cases, force us) to be accountable for our own actions, as long as we realize that our choices and actions will always have consequences that affect us, and everyone around us.
 To get to this point of personal accountability however, we need to thoroughly look at our options, and be able to clearly define what the goals, expectations and implications of our choices are.
 It is only when we can fully articulate what works for us and what doesn’t, do our choices become powerful tools that can help us make our lives more fulfilling.